-General Information 333-6600
+General InformationAdmissions

-Admissions 333-6600

-Bookstore 751-1987
+Bookstore

-Business Office 333-6614
+Business Office

 Campus Visits 333-6600

 Financial Aid 333-6654

-Records 333-6647
+Records

 Student Success Center 333-6655

 ADMINISTRATION

 Vice President of Academic Affairs 333-6611

 Dean of Nursing and Human Services 333-6663

 Dean of Skilled Trades, Business, and Industry 333-6611

-Northwest Technical College is a member of the Minnesota State Colleges and Universities, an agency which serves technical college, community college, and state university campuses across Minnesota.
+Northwest Technical College is a member of the Minnesota State Colleges and Universities, an agency which serves technical colleges, community college, and state university campuses across Minnesota.
 Northwest Technical College reserves the right to change any of the contents published in this catalog without notice.
 Information herein shall not be regarded as contractual.